-A good training routine will involve using training aids designed to increase swing speed, such as the Orange Whip Trainer or the Superspeed System.
+A good training routine will involve using golf aids designed to increase swing speed, such as the Orange Whip Trainer or the Superspeed System.
 These both have long drives in mind and help you get that distance you need if you consistently use their training programs.

 To add to this, good golf fitness can help you find an edge off the tee.
 Ever since Bryson DeChambeau hit the gym, he has become the longest driver on tour (Men’s Health).
 It has been shown consistently that despite the fundamentals being of upmost importance, it is still possible to find an edge by adding golf fitness to your training routine.